tekknolagi/tekknolagi.github.com/_blog_lisp/13_let.md

   | Defexp of def
 ```

 The weird bit is the `let_kind`.
-Ignore `LETSTAR` for now --- I'll touch on it
+Ignore `LETSTAR` and `LETREC` for now --- I'll
-toward the end of this post.
+touch on them toward the end of this post.

 Now of course we have to go and patch all the non-exhaustive warnings that come
 up.